How to grow oyster mushrooms at home - the advice of a recognized specialist

 A number of firms are engaged in professional selection and obtaining of a mycelium of various mushrooms.

 The ready mycelium before going on sale passes the appropriate examination, but the final quality of it depends on the storage conditions in the store and the buyer before the moment of sowing.
 Normally, the mycelium should be stored at a temperature of + 3-6 degrees Celsius for half a year. but not more than a year and a half.

-A rise in temperature in case of improper storage in the shopping center awakens the mycelium, and if the temperature is repeatedly lowered, for example, in the refrigerator, the mycelial threads may freeze - so that temperature buildup is not desirable.
-But in reality it can not be avoided.
-Therefore, when buying, you should familiarize yourself with the marking, the date of release, and try to find out under what conditions the mycelium was stored.
+An increase in temperature during improper storage on the trading floor awakens the mycelium, and if the temperature is repeated lower, for example, in a customer’s refrigerator, the mycelial filaments can freeze - so temperature buildup is not desirable.
+But in reality it cannot be avoided.
+Therefore, when buying, you should familiarize yourself with the labeling, release date, try to find out under what conditions the mycelium was stored.

-The purchased mycelium looks like a clod of substrate, permeated with white threads of the fungus - hyphae.
+Purchased mycelium looks like a lump of substrate pierced by white filament of the fungus - hyphae.
 It can be packed in glass jars, plastic bags or containers.

 Before sowing, the mycelium is kept at room temperature for several hours - it is warmed.
-Gently tearing the clod of the substrate into small pieces, evenly spread the mycelia of soil fungi along the substrate or tightly fill the mycelium of woody fungi in the holes-slits in churbans, bags, pipes.
+Gently tearing the substrate lump into small pieces, evenly spread the mycelium of soil fungi on the substrate or densely stuff the mycelium of tree fungi in the slit holes in the blocks, bags, pipes.

 Concerning the mushroom, it is sometimes recommended to evenly mix their mycelium with the substrate and only then fill this mixture in bags, forming blocks, but this refers to intensive industrial production.
 At home, for high efficiency, you can not chase.